cestef/blog.cstef.dev/content/posts/shamir-trees/index.md

 Our first solution is still valid, we can just set $lambda_C = 0$ and ignore it.
 Adding new vectors to a base of vectors can't shrink its span.
 In other terms, adding new information can't discard previous solutions in this case.

-> [!NOTE]
-> You may have noticed that we are only using linearly independent vectors here.
-Having such vectors would be equivalent to duplicate shares.

 ### The "Solution(s)"

 Instead of explicitely excluding a share, we can accept every combination of shares that does **not** include this excluded share.
-This has the massive downside of generating very very large circuits when the number of shares increases.
+This has the massive downside of generating _very very large_ circuits when the number of shares increases.

 $$
 C_k^n = (n!)/(k!(n-k)!)